niharika-278/delhi-airshed-landuse/README.md

-\- ChatGPT (OpenAI) – assistance with basic structuring, debugging, and README documentation.
+\- ChatGPT (OpenAI) – assistance with basic structuring and debugging.